monome/docs/norns/engine-study-2.md

 Rather than walk through each step, we've added comments to the code which will hopefully clarify any ambiguity.
 Here are a few new language features which are introduced:

 - When a variable is prepended with `<`, that means it's accessible outside of the class file by virtue of being a 'getter'.
 See [**Getters and Setters**](https://doc.sccode.org/Guides/WritingClasses.html#Getters%20and%20Setters) in the official SuperCollider docs for more info.
 - When an asterisk `*` is used, it denotes a function which is specific to the class -- eg. `*initClass` is called whenever SuperCollider starts and the class is initialized.
-See [the `*initClass` section](https://doc.sccode.org/Classes/Class.html#*initClass) of the official SuperCollider docs for more info.
+See [**the `*initClass` section**](https://doc.sccode.org/Classes/Class.html#*initClass) of the official SuperCollider docs for more info.
 - When `++` is used, it represents concatenation in an array.
 See [**Array and Collection operators**](https://depts.washington.edu/dxscdoc/Help/Overviews/SymbolicNotations.html#Array%20and%20Collection%20operators) in the University of Washington SuperCollider docs for more info.
+  - Arrays in SuperCollider have a lot in common with Lua's tables.
+In the code below, we'll create a Dictionary of key/value pairs called `params` to hold our synth's parameter states -- toward the end, we'll create a `setParam` method which uses a `paramKey` argument to index the `params` table.
+See [**Array**](https://doc.sccode.org/Classes/Array.html) in the official SuperCollider docs for more info.

 <details closed markdown="block">